 Following a visit by Dr. Henry and Anne Osborn in August 1988, Bibles International committed to the Ngam New Testament project.
 BI consultants Henry Osborn, Bernard Northrup, and Fred Karlson worked with the translator to complete the New Testament translation project.
 Stewardship manager Karl Pike represented BI at the dedication service in Danamadji on December 7, 1999.
 He recorded that as they drove into Danamadji they were met by a crowd of joyfully singing people who then escorted the group into the village.
 More than 1,000 attendees listened attentively as Pastor Kodyikona read the sermon’s text from the Ngam New Testament.
 Finally, they could hear and read God’s Word in their own language!

 The Ngam had always desired the complete Bible in their language.
 Translation of Old Testament books began even before completing the New Testament.
-Following the conclusion of the New Testament translation work, BI translation consultants work with translator Kodyikona Raphael and assistant translator Mode Lionel.
-The Ngam Old Testament project has suffered from significant struggles through the years and remains the slowest project in Chad.
-BI continues to pray along with the Ngam believers for God’s hand in every aspect of the translation process and His grace to bring the translated Scriptures to the Ngam people in His timing.
+Although the Ngam Old Testament project has suffered from significant struggles through the years, BI continues to pray along with the Ngam believers for God’s hand in every aspect of the translation process and His grace to bring the translated Scriptures to the Ngam people in His timing.